 SECTION 108.
-ALTERNATIVE MEANS OF APPROVAL OF
+ALTERNATIVE MEANS OF APPROVAL OF TRANSACTIONS.

-TRANSACTIONS.
 Except as otherwise provided in the organic law or organic rules of a domestic entity, approval of a transaction under this [Act] by the unanimous vote or consent of its interest holders satisfies the requirements of this [Act] for approval of the transaction.

 This section makes it clear that a unanimous vote by the interest holders of an entity constitutes the only approval needed of a transaction under this Act.
-That is consistent with the default rules on approval in Sections 203 (approval of a merger), 303 (approval of an interest exchange), 403 (approval of a conversion), and 503 (approval of a division).
+That is consistent with the default rules on approval in Sections 203 (approval of a merger), 303 (approval of an interest exchange), 403 (approval of a conversion), 503 (approval of a domestication), and 603 (approval of a division).

 [SECTION 109.
 APPRAISAL RIGHTS.
-Except as otherwise provided in the entity's organic law or organic rules, an interest holder of a domestic merging, acquired, converting, or domesticating, or dividing entity is entitled to appraisal rights in connection with the transaction if the interest holder would have been entitled to appraisal rights if the entity were a party to a merger under its organic law.
-Except as otherwise provided in the entity's organic law or organic rules, a plan of merger, interest exchange, conversion or domestication may provide contractual appraisal rights for any class or group of interest holders in connection with a merger, interest exchange, conversion or domestication for a provide extent such contractual appraisal rights, unless consented to by all interest holders, do not reduce the appraisal rights of the interest holders below that provided to the interest holders pursuant to the organic law or the organic rules.]
+Except as otherwise provided in the entity's organic law or organic rules, an interest holder of a domestic merging, acquired, converting, domesticating, or dividing entity is entitled to appraisal rights in connection with the transaction if the interest holder would have been entitled to appraisal rights if the entity were a party to a merger under its organic law.]